-Lemon Artichoke Vegan Pasta Salad – Tangy and herby, this quick and easy dish is perfect for BBQs, potlucks, picnics, lunchboxes, and simple summer meatless dinners.
+Tangy and herby, this quick and easy vegan pasta salad is perfect for BBQs, potlucks, picnics, lunchboxes, and simple summer meatless dinners.
 It’s got texture and flavor and could easily feed a crowd.
 Make it in advance and eat all week!
 Ready in under 30 minutes!

 There are so many versions of pasta salad out there, there is truly something for everyone.

 This particular vegan pasta salad recipe is fairly classic.
 Traditional vegetables like tomatoes, cucumbers, and broccoli marry with twisty rotini pasta.
 Artichokes bring a bit of a briny flavor, which pairs perfectly with the herby lemon dressing.
 It’s delicious!

 Noodles ~ Choose a medium shaped pasta, like rotini (shown here), penne, farfalle, or cavatappi.
 This is a detailed guide on pasta shapes and the best uses for each one.

 Broccoli ~ Chop the broccoli into small bite size pieces.
 You can add them raw, but I like to quickly steam them by adding them to the colander while draining the hot pasta.